tableau/connector-plugin-sdk/docs/tdvt.md

 Each test suite can consist of one or more tests, and each test can consist of one of more test cases.

 The test suite spawns a number of worker threads to run these tests in parallel.
-Each worker thread invokes 'tabquery' to run the entire suite of tests.
+Each worker thread invokes 'tabquerytool' to run the entire suite of tests.

 The tabquery process compiles the test into SQL, runs it against your database, and saves a result file.
 TDVT then compares these result files to the expected result file.